Types of e-learning

 Interactive e-learning requires the presence of both the teacher and the student.
 This restrictive form of learning may not suit some people because of technical barriers and conflicting schedules.
 The reason people choose e-learning is to overcome the challenge of strict learning schedules.
 Forcing the student to return to such a schedule defeats the purpose.

-However, a student will find direct and instant solutions to some of the tough questions he or she could be facing in the course of learning.
-He or she will be interacting with the teacher during the lesson.
+However, a student will find direct and instant solutions to some of the tough questions they could be facing in the course of learning.
+They will be interacting with the teacher during the lesson.
 A teacher can demonstrate tough concepts, and the student will seek more clarification.

 Interactive e-learning also allows the teacher and education administrators to track students’ participation in the learning process.
 Such contact with the teacher and strict learning hours helps a student to enjoy the psychological-formal learning environment.